techidaily/site-win-answers/source/_posts/expert-tips-for-overcoming-email-synchronization-errors-in-outlook.md

  On your keyboard, press**the Windows logo key** and type**Epic Games Launcher** .
 In the list of search results, click**Epic Games Launcher** to run it.

 ![](https://images.drivereasy.com/wp-content/uploads/2019/05/image-1048.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2Iv3DjT2Fyw?si=pR_z8ZDDVGF2MvKJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  See if you can launch the program.
 If so, you should delete its shortcut on your desktop and create a new one.
 If it still won’t launch, don’t worry.
 Try the next fix, below.